Start planning your trip

 Picture courtesy of Grab

-A company based in Singapore, Grab offers ride-hailing service mainly in countries throughout Southeast Asia.
+A company based in Singapore, Grab offers ride-hailing services mainly in countries throughout Southeast Asia.
 In 2019, the multinational company partnered with JapanTaxi, which allows Grab users to hail a cab in Japan.
 As of 2019, the app supports Tokyo, Kyoto, Sapporo, Nagoya, and Okinawa.

 Download the app and create an account by registering a telephone number and either your Google or Facebook ID.
 Enter your credit card information to complete the online application.
 A taxi will be dispatched after you choose the pick-up point, destination, and method of payment.